drunkard/ceph-readable-doc/html/_sources/mgr/dashboard.rst.txt

 启用单点登录（ Single Sign-On, SSO ）
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Ceph Manager Dashboard supports external authentication of users via the `SAML 2.0 <https://en.wikipedia.org/wiki/SAML_2.0>`_ protocol.
+The Ceph Dashboard supports external authentication of users via the `SAML 2.0 <https://en.wikipedia.org/wiki/SAML_2.0>`_ protocol.
 You need to create the user accounts and associate them with the desired roles first, as authorization is still performed by the Dashboard.
 However, the authentication process can be